easy-chef/easy-chef.github.io/index.md

 ## Team

-BowFolios is designed, implemented, and maintained by Makana Lacson-Garrett, Joshua Paino, Karen Wong, and Kat Shimomura.
+EasyChef is designed, implemented, and maintained by Makana Lacson-Garrett, Joshua Paino, Karen Wong, and Kat Shimomura.